 Create momentum, create confidence

 Momentum is one of those rare, self-perpetuation phenomenons.
 That’s what makes it so powerful.
 The perfect example of momentum is a snowball rolling down a snow covered bank.
 What happens?
 It grows and picks up speed along the way, right?
 But how can you use this power to achieve your goals and start living the life of your dreams?

-Instead of getting bogged down by excuses, we need to create some momentum as soon as possible.
+Instead of getting bogged down by excuses, try to create some momentum as soon as possible.
 And really, this is not something that is all that difficult to do.
 That giant, fast moving snowball started out small and slow.
 The reason it grew was because it kept moving.
 We don’t always need to launch into action like a rocket, but we do need to start moving and to keep moving so we can build some momentum.

 Taking consistent action toward your goals is the best way to build momentum.
 That means that taking action will get easier and easier as you go along.
 Eventually the actions you take will require much less effort.
 You’ll begin to enjoy your activities because you’ll feel more empowered and confident and you’ll have momentum on your side.